-6.2.3 Completion of Physical/Habitat Data Verification and Validation
+6.2.3 Completion of Physical Habitat Data Verification and Validation

-When ALL verification and validation steps have been completed, sign the completed Physical Data Verification and Validation Worksheet (Attachment A-2).
-Provide a copy of the completed Physical/Habitat Data Verification and Validation Worksheet with attachments to the QAO and retain originals in the project binder.
+When ALL verification and validation steps have been completed, sign the completed Physical Habitat Data Verification and Validation Worksheet (Attachment A-2).
+Provide a copy of the completed Physical Habitat Data Verification and Validation Worksheet with attachments to the QAO and retain originals in the VV folder for that project in the shared drive.
+The QAO will substantiate the verification and validation of physical habitat data through a verification of pebble count replicants for staff who collected pebble count measurements for each year covered by the verification and validation worksheets.
+After validating the process in the submitted verification and validation worksheets the QAO will electronically sign and lock worksheet(s) so that they cannot be revised or altered in the future.